 The Board of Directors is the governing body of The Arc of California, with fiduciary responsibility for steering The Arc towards a sustainable future by adopting sound, ethical, and legal governance and financial management policies, as well as by making sure the nonprofit has adequate resources to advance its mission.
-The board members have a diverse set of expertise and offer guidance and oversight of The Arc’s mission, vision and strategic goals.
+Additionally, the board members develop and approve the advocacy policy decisions for the organization.
+The members have a diverse set of expertise and offer guidance and oversight of The Arc’s mission, vision and strategic goals.
 Board members serve two-year terms and meet a minimum of three times a year.

-The Arc of California is activity seeking to expand its Board of Directors with individuals who are committed to advocating on behalf of people with intellectual and developmental disabilities.
+The Arc of California is actively seeking to expand its Board of Directors with individuals who are committed to advocating on behalf of people with intellectual and developmental disabilities.
+Click HERE to apply.

 Pat Hornbecker, Board President

-I am Pat Hornbecker, a Dental Hygienist by day and a human/civil rights advocate most of the rest of the time.
-I have 4 grown children and Joseph, my oldest at 40, has Angelman Syndrome.
-He lives in his own 2-bedroom apartment in San Francisco with a live-in companion and supported living services 24/7.
-I have affiliated myself with The Arc at the local, state, and national levels for the last 40 years working to create quality lives for all people with disabilities, especially IDD, through public policy development, advocacy efforts, education, and family support.
+Pat Hornbecker is a Dental Hygienist by day and a human/civil rights advocate, parent and grandparent the rest of the time.
+She has four grown children and Joseph, her oldest at 40 who was born with Angelman Syndrome.
+He lives in his own two-bedroom apartment in San Francisco with a live-in companion and supported living services 24/7.
+She has been affiliated with The Arc at the local, state, and national levels for the last 40 years working to create quality lives for all people with developmental disabilities through public policy development, advocacy efforts, education, and family support.
 Joseph was fully included in the San Francisco Public Schools and moved into his apartment on Fisherman’s Wharf at age 20 where he continues to be fully included in his community.